t-sin/mark/docs/language-design.md

 # Sciurus: language design

+Here is some design memo for a Lisp named Sciurus.

+## goal

+Sciurus is a Lisp implementation.
+Its goal is, for now, to implement a program called "Mark", a text-basee interactive squirrel simulation program.

-## basic features
+## features (goals)

+Sciurus has these features below:

 - Common Lisp based
     - reader system
     - macro system
     - stream based I/O
     - image oriented
+    - multiple values
-- Some CL features are refined
+- some CL features are refined
-    - case-sensitive characters
+    - case-sensitive reader
     - nested package system
     - standard features consists of several packages
-- foreign function interface
-- core features are separated into each packages
-- compile feature (on a virtual machine)
+- towards Mark
-- threading or asynchronous processing (for Mark)
+    - threading or asynchronous processing
-- event driven programming (for Mark)
+    - event driven programming
-- text processing like regex (for Mark)
+    - text processing like regex
+- compilation (on a virtual machine)

+## language implementation policy

+Sciurus is hosted on a virtual machine, for several reasons.
+First, I thought it is handy to implement image oriented language.
+Second, to gives scope to optimize some branching/jumping operations like `tagbody`/`go`.
+On a tree-walking interpreter, I have no idea to optimize that situations.
+Third, I have never implemented languages on virtual machines.

+I want Sciurus be "image oriented" like Common Lisp, Sciurus should have compilation API, but I also want to provide abctraction for compilation details from Sciurus users.
+Sciurus users should not care what Sciurus is running on, VM, interpreter, or as native code.
+So compilation and image package (these are in *package design* section) are available after switching implementation laygers, for instance, a case of introducing native compiler.

+## virtual machine

+TBD

-### package design
+## package design

 - type
     - characters